This is a guest post from our friends over at Sense Financial. You can check them out here: https://www.sensefinancial.com/

 Some might even ask if that’s possible or even legal.

-The IRS permits real estate investing with retirement funds, allowing you to diversify your retirement portfolio.
+The IRS permits investing retirement funds in real estate, allowing you to diversify your retirement portfolio.
 Although some financial institutions or plan provider may restrict your investment choices, as the IRS doesn’t require them to necessarily offer real estate as an investment option.

 Why use a self-directed retirement plan for real estate investing?